Operation Dragoon: Aftermath

-Operation Dragoon was considered a success by the Allied forces.
-It enabled them to liberate most of southern France in only four weeks, while inflicting heavy casualties on the German forces.
+Operation Dragoon was considered a success by the Western Allied forces.
+It enabled them to liberate most of southern France in only four weeks, while inflicting heavy casualties on the Wehrmacht forces.
 However, the Allies failed to cut off the most valuable units of the retreating Army Group G, which retreated over a distance of 800 km in good order, into the Vosges Mountains on the German border, with the capability of continuing the fight.
 The main reason for the failure to capture or destroy Army Group G was the Allied shortage of fuel, which began soon after the landing.
-The Allies had not anticipated the speed of their own advance, so could not adequately provide supplies and logistics to the leading Allied units.
+The Western Allies had not anticipated the speed of their own advance, so could not adequately provide supplies and logistics to their leading units.

 A significant benefit of Operation Dragoon was the use of the port facilities in southern France, especially the large ports at Marseille and Toulon.
 After Operation Cobra and Operation Dragoon, the Allied advance slowed almost to a halt in September due to a critical lack of supplies.
 The ports were quickly brought back into service, together with the railroad system in southern France.
 Thereafter, large quantities of supplies could be moved north to ease the supply situation.
-In October, 524,894 tons of supplies were unloaded, which was more than one-third of the Allied cargo shipped to the Western front.
+In October, 524,894 tons of supplies were unloaded, which was more than one-third of the Allied cargo shipped to the Western Front.

 Operation Dragoon also had political implications.
-Two days after the landing, the Germans proceeded to dismantle the French State.
-Members of the Sicherheitsdienst stormed French government institutions and moved French officials, including Philippe Pétain, to Belfort in Eastern France.
+Two days after the landing, the Nazi regime proceeded to dismantle the French state.
+Members of the Sicherheitsdienst (SD) stormed French government institutions and moved French officials, including Philippe Pétain, to Belfort, in Eastern France.
 Later, they were moved to Sigmaringen in Germany, where they acted as a government in exile.
 With the collapse of the Vichy regime, troops of the Provisional Government of the French Republic re-established control of the French political institutions.
 Antony Beevor comments, "The landings in the south of France prompted a rapid German withdrawal and thus reduced the damage and suffering done to France."

 Despite these successes, criticism of Dragoon was made by some Allied generals and contemporary commentators such as Bernard Montgomery, Arthur R. Wilson and Chester Wilmot in the aftermath, mostly because of its geostrategic implications.
-Dragoon was argued to have diverted highly experienced men and much-needed materiel away from the continuing fighting at the Western front that could have been used, instead, to bolster the Italian front or to hasten the advance towards the Rhine by the Overlord forces.
+Dragoon was argued to have diverted highly experienced men and much-needed materiel away from the continuing fighting at the Western Front that could have been used, instead, to bolster the Italian Front or to hasten the advance towards the Rhine by the Overlord forces.
 The resulting loss of momentum gave Stalin on the Eastern Front a free hand to pursue his offensive efforts with more determination, allowing him to win the race towards Berlin and occupy the Balkans.
 Dragoon, therefore, had consequences reaching into the Cold War.